Hitting the Wall is coming February 12th to Kindle Unlimited!

 “All right, Miss Crowder.
 I see we understand each other.”
 Mr. Price nods, dips his head to Grandpa and Connie, and ducks out the front door.
 The sheriff follows him.
 Mr. Wall stares at me a few moments longer, a question lingering in his pale-blue eyes.
 Then he leaves, too, shutting the door carefully behind him.

 Connie’s massive bosoms rise as she sucks in a deep breath, getting ready to rip me a new one.

 I bolt for the bathroom.
 Like I did for the first two months or so, I turn on the fan and flush the toilet as I puke.

 Grandpa and Connie’s voices raise in the kitchen.
 They’re having it out.

-I slide to the floor, rest my head against the wall and draw my knees to my chest.
+I slide to the floor, resting my head against the wall and drawing my knees to my chest.
 In this position, I can feel her.
 The baby.
 It’s like soda pop bubbles really low in my belly.
 I’ve only been able to feel her for two weeks or so.

 Grandma always used to say that.